katiedavis/working-guide/APP.md

 dotenv.config();
 ```

-FYI - config will read your `.env` file, parse the contents, assign it to
+👩🏻‍🏫 - config will read your `.env` file, parse the contents, assign it to
 process.env, and return an Object with a parsed key containing the loaded
 content or an error key if it failed.